AngelinSneha/AlgoCode-problem-solving/README.md

 - **Evaluation Service**: The code evaluation service responsible for assessing submitted code is hosted at [Algocode-Evaluate-Service](https://github.com/AngelinSneha/Algocode-Evaluate-Service).

-- **Submission Service**: Handles the submission process of user code submissions.
-Code is processed and evaluated by [Algocode-Submission-Service](https://github.com/AngelinSneha/Algocode-Submission-Service).
+- **Submission Service**: Manages the submission of user code to the queue using [Algocode-Submission-Service](https://github.com/AngelinSneha/Algocode-Submission-Service), allowing the evaluation service to process it through BullMQ.

 ---